limitlessloop/vets.gov-status/scripts/migration_status/VBMStrack1.md

 Validate Disaster Recovery (DR) and Backup                |       | CD2 decision                | N/A      | Not relevant
-Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   | Red  | Data will be migrated out of Terremark by December 2018; but overall VBMS be out of IBM/Terremark by March 2019 (not end of calendar year 2018)
+Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   | Yellow | Track 1 (bulk of storage, but not all storage) Bulk of data will be migrated out of Terremark by December 2018; but overall VBMS won't be out of IBM/Terremark by March 2019 (not end of calendar year 2018)

 ### Cloud Operations